 (2) For odd $n=2m+1$ we have

 \end{thm}

 \begin{proof} On the character level we have

-It follows from Theorems \ref{th51}, \ref{th52} and \ref{th54}, that exactly one of the two terms on the right is the character of a genuine representation and the other the character of the negative of a genuine representation.
+It follows from Theorems \ref{th51}, \ref{th52} and \ref{th54} that exactly one of the two terms on the right is the character of a representation and the other the negative of a character of a representation.
 The answers depend on the parity of $n$, as given. \end{proof}